peterverraedt/bolt-translate/README.md

 ## Setup

-1. Install the extension under `extensions/local/verraedt/translate`.
+1. Install the extension, e.g. locally under `extensions/local/verraedt/translate`, and do a database update.
 2. Add the `locales` block to the main configuration with your locales, the first one is the default locale.
 Do not remove the setting `locale`.

         locales: